STMicroelectronics/fp-sns-allmems1/Projects/STM32F446ME-BlueCoin/Applications/ALLMEMS1/README.md

+## <b>ALLMEMS1 Application Description</b>

-# ALLMEMS1 Application Description for STM32F446RE with X-NUCLEO-IKS01A2 expansion board
+Application for STEVAL-BCNKT01V1 (BlueCoin) evaluation board

+Example Description:

-The ALLMEMS1 is an STM32 ODE function pack which lets you connect your IoT node to a smartphone via BLEand use a suitable AndroidT or iOST like the ST BLE Sensor app (Version 4.13.0 or higher), you can visualize real-time environmental sensor data, motion sensor data and digital microphone levels.
+The ALLMEMS1 is an STM32 ODE function pack which lets you connect your IoT node to a smartphone via BLEand use a suitable AndroidT or iOST like the ST BLE Sensor app, you can visualize real-time environmental sensor data, motion sensor data and digital microphone levels.
 The package also allows to perform advanced functionality such as voice communication over BLE, sound source localization and acoustic beam forming using inputs from multiple microphones, well sensor data fusion and accelerometer-based real-time activity recognition.

-This firmware package includes Components Device Drivers, Board Support Package and example application for the following STMicroelectronics elements:
- - STEVAL-BCNKT01V1 (BlueCoin) evaluation board that contains the following components:
-   - MEMS sensor devices: LPS22HB, LSM303AGR, LSM6DSM
-   - digital microphone: 4 x MP34DT04-C1
- - The MotionFX (iNEMOEngine PRO) suite uses advanced algorithms to integrate outputs from multiple MEMS sensors in a smartway, independent of environmental conditions, to reach optimal performance.
-Real-time motion-sensor data fusion is set to significantly improve the user experience, increasing accuracy, resolution, stability and response time.
- - MotionAR (iNEMOEngine PRO) software provides real-time activity recognition data using MEMS accelerometer sensor
- - AcousticSL software provides real-time audio source localization using PCM signal audio
- - AcousticBF software provides real-time beam forming software, using the audio signals acquired from two digital MEMS microphones, it creates a virtual directional microphone pointing to a fixed direction in space
- - BlueVoiceADPCM software enables real-time half-duplex voice-over-Bluetooth low energy communication profile.
-   It includes one characteristic for audio transmission and one for synchronization and it is responsible for audio encoding and periodical data transmission on Server side and for decoding of received voice data on Client side

 The Example application initizializes all the Components and Library creating 3 Custom Bluetooth services:

  - The first service exposes all the HW and SW characteristics:
    - HW characteristics related to MEMS sensor devices: Temperature, Humidity, Pressure, Magnetometer, Gyroscope and Accelleromenter, Microphones Signal Noise dB level and battery charge level.